Andrew's Digital Garden

 Note that Chroma is not a percentage, due to how monitors display colours.
 Also note that the Hue values don't match HSL Hues, and have been shifted up by around ~30deg, depending on the colour.

-Unlike HSL, OKLCH is based more in the human perception of colour.
+Unlike HSL, OKLCH is based more in the human perception of colour, or 'preceptual lightness'.
 Where previously two colours with the same HSL lightness could appear to be different brightness, OKLCH aims to balance this.
+As you change the Hue, the perceived saturation of the colour should should remain the same.
+This allows OKLCH to be used for colour modification.

 For example when we convert from HSL to OKLCH, we receive different lightness values between the two colours. hsl(217deg 55% 50%) -> oklch(55% 0.15 260) hsl(110deg 55% 50%) -> oklch(73% 0.2 141)